ejwillemse/BAN313/chapter6.md

 ```

 For Day 1, we just need to set `t = 1` and run the above code.
-For Day 2, we will then set `t = 2` and run the above code, and we can continue doing so for `t=3`, `t=4` and lastly for `t=5`.
+For Day 2, we will then set `t = 2` and run the above code, and we can continue doing so for `t=3`, `t=4`, upto `t=10`.

 Note that the last line of the generic code always calculates the starting inventory for the next day, $t+1$.
-We will therefore end up with a calculated starting inventory level for day $t = 6$, even though we are only really interested in five days.
+We will therefore end up calculating the starting inventory level for day $t = 11$, even though we are only really interested in the first 1- days.
 We can use another `if` statement to not calculate the `I_start[t+1]` if we are at the end of the study period.
-But easier is to just create an additional storage space in `I_start` by initialising it as `I_start <- seq(NA, 5 + 1)`.
+But easier is to just create an additional storage space in `I_start` by initialising it as `I_start <- seq(NA, 10 + 1)`.

-The last update in our code is to place the inventory-level and stock-out calculations in a `for` loop which represents our study-period:
+The last update in our code is to place the inventory-level and stock-out calculations in a `for` loop to automatically do all the calculations over the study period.

 *** =instructions
-1. Complete the given code in the R script file to right to calculate `stockOut`, `I_start` and `I_end` for the five-day study period.
+1. Complete the given code in the R script file to right to calculate `stockOut`, `I_start` and `I_end` for the ten-day study period.
 2. Draw a barplot of `stockOut`, `I_start` and `I_end`.
 3. Calculate and view the mean ending inventory-level and assign your answer to `mean_I_end`.
 4. Calculate and view the total number of stock-outs during the study period and assign your answer to `nStockOut`.
-5. Calculate and view the proportion of stock-outs over the five days and assign your answer to `pStockOut`.
+5. Calculate and view the proportion of stock-outs over the 10 days and assign your answer to `pStockOut`.

 *** =pre_exercise_code
 ```{r}